-Option.GNAFPointType

-This option is available for Australia only.
+Parameter Description GNAFPointType This option is available for Australia only.
 For street address matching, specifies whether to return the parcel latitude/longitude or the street frontage latitude/longitude.
 This option is available only if you have the G-NAF database installed, and the database selected in the Database list on the Data tab includes the G-NAF database.
 This option only affects addresses matched to the G-NAF database.

-One of the following:

-- In a street address match, return the exact location of the parcel.
-This is the standard G-NAF point which is the exact authoritative point returned by the G-NAF database.
-Default. - S In a street address match, return the street frontage point for the parcel.
-The street frontage point is 12.5 meters from the front boundary of the parcel.
+One of the following: the street address match, return the exact location of the parcel.
+This is standard G-NAF point which is the exact authoritative point returned he G-NAF database.
+Default.
+The street address match, return the street frontage point for the parcel. street frontage point is 12.5 meters from the front boundary of the cel.
 Street frontage points are more suitable for routing applications.

-Option.Return8DecimalPlaceParcelLatLong This option is available for Australia only.

-Specifies whether to return the original latitude and longitude, precise up to eight digits after the decimal.
-This is the latitude/longitude that the candidate matched to in the G-NAF database.
-These are the original coordinates directly from the G-NAF data prior to truncation or rounding.
-This option is available only if you have the G-NAF database installed, and the database selected in the Database list on the Data tab includes the G-NAF database.
-This option only affects addresses matched to the G-NAF database.

-- Yes, return the original latitude/longitude, up to eight digits after the decimal. - N No, do not return the original latitude/longitude.
+Return8DecimalPlaceParcelLatLong g This option is available for Australia only. digits after to in the G- G-NAF data the G-NAF the Data ta whether to return the original latitude and longitude, precise up to eight the decimal.
+This is the latitude/longitude that the candidate matched NAF database.
+These are the original coordinates directly from the a prior to truncation or rounding.
+This option is available only if you have database installed, and the database selected in the Database list on b includes the G-NAF database.
+This option only affects addresses the G-NAF database.
+Y Yes, return the original latitude/longitude, up to eight digits after the decimal.
+N No, do not return the original latitude/longitude.
+CoordinateSystem space.
+Car of referenc te system is a reference system for the unique location of a point in tesian (planar) and Geodetic (geographical) coordinates are examples e systems based on Euclidean geometry.
+Spectrum TM Technology upports systems recognized by the European Petroleum Survey Group try supports different coordinate systems.
+Depending on the country, ne or more of the following options: EPSG:428 Also known as the GDA94 coordinate system.
+EPSG:432 Also known as the WGS84 coordinate system.
+EPSG:272 Also known as the NZGD49 coordinate system.

-Option.CoordinateSystem

-A coordinate system is a reference system for the unique location of a point in space.
-Cartesian (planar) and Geodetic (geographical) coordinates are examples of reference systems based on Euclidean geometry.
-SpectrumTM Technology Platform supports systems recognized by the European Petroleum Survey Group (EPSG).

-Each country supports different coordinate systems.
-Depending on the country, you have one or more of the following options:

-EPSG:4283 Also known as the GDA94 coordinate system.
-EPSG:4326 Also known as the WGS84 coordinate system.
-EPSG:27200 Also known as the NZGD49 coordinate system.

-Option.IncludeInputs

-Specifies whether to return the formatted input street address and each input address element in a separate field.
+Parameter Description IncludeInputs Specifies whether to return the formatted input street address and each input address element in a separate field.
 This feature can help you understand how the input address was parsed and identify specific input elements that could not be geocoded.
 For example, a returned HouseNumber.Input could contain an invalid house number in your input address.
 You can specify parsed input returns for a specific country.
-For example, a REST API example for Canada is:

-Option.CAN.IncludeInputs=Y

-Note: Data vintage must be 2014 Q4 or newer to get Parsed Address Input returns.
+For example, a REST API example for Canada is: Option.CAN.IncludeInputs=Y Note: Data vintage must be 2014 Q4 or newer to get Parsed Address Input returns.
 Also note that Parsed Address Input elements are not returned for every country.
 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
-For example:

-- · FormattedInputStreet.Input

-- · City.Input

-- Country.Input

-- · HouseNumber.Input

-- · Locality.Input

-- · PostalCode.Base.Input

-- · StreetName.Input

-- · StreetSuffix.Input

-Other labeled fields are possible depending on the input address, country, and data source.
+For example: FormattedInputStreet.Input City.Input Country.Input HouseNumber.Input Locality.Input PostalCode.Base.Input StreetName.Input StreetSuffix.Input Other labeled fields are possible depending on the input address, country, and data source.
 Note: Parsed Address Input elements are not returned for every country.
-Also, because Geocode Address World geocodes to the geographic or postal level only (not street address), this does not return Parsed Address Input

-For many countries, if part of the input address could not be recognized as a specific address element, this content is returned in UnparsedWords.Input.
+Also, because Geocode Address World geocodes to the geographic or postal level only (not street address), this does not return Parsed Address Input For many countries, if part of the input address could not be recognized as a specific address element, this content is returned in UnparsedWords.Input.
 For intersection addresses, the first entered street is returned in StreetName.Input and the second entered street name is returned in IntersectionIdStreet2.Input.